core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Group Discovery ###

-The following describes how a CoAP endpoint can discover groups by different means, i.e., by using a Resource Directory or directly from the CoAP servers currently members of such groups.
+The following describes how a CoAP endpoint can discover groups by different means, i.e., by using a Resource Directory or directly from the CoAP servers that are members of such groups.

 #### Discovery through a Resource Directory ### {#sssec-discovery-from-rd}